SQream/sqream_docs/data_ingestion/parquet.rst

 .. [#f4] Any microseconds will be rounded down to milliseconds.

-2. Place Parquet files where SQream DB workers can access them
+Making Parquet Files Accessible to Workers
 ================================================================

-Any worker may try to access files (unless explicitly speficied with the :ref:`workload_manager`).
-It is important that every node has the same view of the storage being used - meaning, every SQream DB worker should have access to the files.
+To give workers access to files every node must have the same view of the storage being used.

 * For files hosted on NFS, ensure that the mount is accessible from all servers.

-* For HDFS, ensure that SQream DB servers can access the HDFS name node with the correct user-id.
-See our :ref:`hdfs` guide for more information.
+* For HDFS, ensure that SQream servers have access to the HDFS name node with the correct user-id.
+For more information, see :ref:`hdfs` guide for more information.

 * For S3, ensure network access to the S3 endpoint.
-See our :ref:`s3` guide for more information.
+For more information, see :ref:`s3` guide for more information.

-3. Figure out the table structure
+Creating a Table
 ===============================================

-Prior to loading data, you will need to write out the table structure, so that it matches the file structure.
+Before loading data, you must build the CREATE TABLE to correspond with the file structure of the inserted table.

-For example, to import the data from ``nba.parquet``, we will first look at the source table:
+The example in this section is based on the source nba.parquet table shown below:

 .. csv-table:: nba.parquet
    :file: nba-t10.csv
    :widths: auto
    :header-rows: 1

-* The file is stored on S3, at ``s3://sqream-demo-data/nba.parquet``.

-We will make note of the file structure to create a matching ``CREATE EXTERNAL TABLE`` statement.
+The following example shows the correct file structure used to create the ``CREATE EXTERNAL TABLE`` statement based on the nba.parquet table:

 .. code-block:: postgres